starship/starship/docs/pt-BR/config/README.md

 The `php` module shows the currently installed version of [PHP](https://www.php.net/).
 Por padrão o módulo vai exibir se uma das condições a seguir for atendida:

-- O diretório atual contem um arquivo `composer.json`
+- The current directory contains a `composer.json` file
 - The current directory contains a `.php-version` file
 - The current directory contains a `.php` extension